sysdiglabs/charts/charts/sysdig/README.md

 Note: if `nodeAnalyzer.benchmarkRunner.includeSensitivePermissions` is set to `false`, the service account will not have the full set of permissions needed to execute `oc` commands, which most checks in `CIS Benchmark for OS4` require.

+### CSPM Analyzer (Preview)

+See the [Actionable Compliance documentation](https://docs.sysdig.com/en/docs/sysdig-secure/posture/compliance/actionable-compliance/) for details on the Actionable Compliance feature.
+The
+CSPM Analyzer analyzes your host's configuration and sends the output to be evaluated against compliance policies.
+The scan results are displayed in Sysdig Secure's Actionable Compliance screens.

+## CSPM Collector (Preview)

+See the [Actionable Compliance documentation](https://docs.sysdig.com/en/docs/sysdig-secure/posture/compliance/actionable-compliance/) for details on the Actionable Compliance feature.
+The
+CSPM Collector collects Kubernetes resource manifests and sends them to be evaluated against compliance policies.
+The scan results are displayed in Sysdig Secure's Actionable Compliance screens.

 ## GKE Autopilot
 Autopilot is an operation mode for creating and managing clusters in GKE.
 With Autopilot, Google configures and manages the underlying node infrastructure for you.